Tbeiko/busbudurls/README.md

 1. ~~Add option for custom slug~~
   ~~- Will need validations in case slug exists~~
 1. ~~Handle empty URLs~~
+  - Could use "url" type input but it requires http://
 1. Rework tests
   - original tests are passing on localhost, but need to validate with real URLs
   - create tests for: